jenkinsci/libvirt-agent-plugin/README.md

-# Libvirt Slaves
+# Libvirt Agents

-Add Libvirt Hypervisor slave support to Jenkins
+Add libvirt hypervisor agent support to Jenkins

-libvirt-slaves 1.8 uses a newer libvirt java binding.
+Libvirt Agents 1.8 uses a newer libvirt java binding.
 If you are upgrading from an earlier version of this plugin, you will have to reconfigure your hypervisor settings and thus also all libvirt-controlled nodes!